Orléans Loiret Basket

 Orléans Loiret Basket, formerly known as Entente Orléanaise and Entente Orléanaise 45 Loiret, is a professional basketball club that is based in the city of Orléans, France.
 "45" is the number of Loiret.
 The club plays in the French Pro B League.

 History

 Entente Orléanaise was founded in 1993.
 The club was the French Cup runner-up and the French Pro B League champion in 2006.
 Orléans Loiret Basket competed in the French Pro A League for the first time in the 2006-07 season.
 In 2009 and 2010, the club was the French La Semaine des As Cup runner-up.

-In 2010, the club won the French Cup, which was the first national cup title win in their history.
+The following season, the club competed in the EuroLeague, Europe's most prestigious competition.
+At the end of the season, in 2010, OLB won the French Cup, against Gravelines-Dunkerque, which was the first national cup title win in their history.

-Arenas
+In 2017, the club was relegated to the second division, Pro B, before returning to Betclic Elite two years later, qualifying for the play-offs in 2021 and dropping back down to Pro B in 2022.

+Until the end of March 2023, they played games at the 3,222-capacity Palais des Sports, with the big games being played at the 5,500-capacity Zénith d'Orléans.
+2023 was marked by their entry into their new major venue, the 10 134-capacity CO'Met Arena.

+In 2025, OLB won a new trophy, the Leaders Cup Pro B, beating Boulazac.

+Arena

-The club's home arena for French League national domestic games is the 3,222 seat Palais des Sports; for games that require a larger capacity (such as EuroLeague and EuroCup games) the club plays their home games at the 5,338 seat Zénith d'Orléans.
+The club's home arena for Pro B national domestic games is the 10134 seat CO'Met Arena.